valentina-buoro/Hackathon-WIBAHacks/README.md

-Open [https://github.com/debeemedia/voting_web3_api/tree/main) to view the repository for backend and smart contract codes.
+Visit [https://github.com/debeemedia/voting_web3_api/tree/main) to view the repository for backend and smart contract codes.